Kazimir Malevich: Ukrainian

 According to Russian scholars Tatiana Mikhienko and Irina Vakar, the secret police file from Malevich's arrest on September 20, 1930 indicates that Malevich declared his nationality as Ukrainian.
 Scholar Marie Gasper-Hulvat notes that this may have been in part motivated by Malevich's desire to avoid anti-Polish discrimination, since Ukraine was at that time part of the Soviet Union.
 It is sometimes claimed that he self-identified as a Ukrainian throughout his life.
 Similarly, the French art historian Gilles Néret claimed that Malevich, while at times identifying as Polish "out of tact or mischief" and using the Polish spelling of his name, always emphasized his Ukrainian background.

-Following the Russian invasion of Ukraine in 2022 there has been more political and cultural pressure to reconsider his Russian nationality and to identify him instead as Ukrainian painter.
-This push resulted in the Metropolitan Museum of Art relabeling him as Ukrainian painter, and later Stedelijk Museum labeling him as "Ukrainian painter of Polish origin".
-The relabeling caused a backlash from Russia, including a statement of the Ministry of Foreign Affairs.
-However, the consensus among art historians, including those of Ukrainian origin, is that whereas the discussion (related to the Russian colonialism) clearly needs to take place among all involved parties, it has not yet occurred, and the question concerning the identity of Malevich has not been solved as of 2023.
+Following the Russian invasion of Ukraine in 2022 there has been more political and cultural pressure to reconsider his Russian nationality and to identify him instead as a Ukrainian painter.
+This push resulted in the Metropolitan Museum of Art relabeling him as a Ukrainian painter, and later Stedelijk Museum labeling him as a "Ukrainian painter of Polish origin".
+The relabeling caused a backlash from Russia, including a statement from the Ministry of Foreign Affairs.
+However, the consensus among art historians, including those of Ukrainian origin, is that whereas the discussion (related to Russian colonialism) clearly needs to take place among all involved parties, it has not yet occurred, and the question concerning the identity of Malevich has not been solved as of 2023.

 Legacy

 Alfred H. Barr Jr. included several paintings in the groundbreaking exhibition "Cubism and Abstract Art" at the Museum of Modern Art in New York in 1936.
 In 1939, the Museum of Non-Objective Painting opened in New York, whose founder, Solomon R. Guggenheim—an early and passionate collector of the Russian avant-garde—was inspired by the same aesthetic ideals and spiritual quest that exemplified Malevich's art.
 The first U.S. retrospective of Malevich's work in 1973 at the Solomon R. Guggenheim Museum provoked a flood of interest and further intensified his impact on postwar American and European artists.

 However, most of Malevich's work and the story of the Russian avant-garde remained under lock and key until Glasnost.
 In 1989, the Stedelijk Museum in Amsterdam held the West's first large-scale Malevich retrospective, including the paintings they owned and works from the collection of Russian art critic Nikolai Khardzhiev.
+From 15 January - 4 April 1993, the Fundación Juan March, Madrid exhibited Malevich.
+Collection of the Russian State Museum, Saint Petersburg.
+The exhibit was the first retrospective of Malevich's work in Spain.
+The exhibit later traveled to Museo Picasso, Barcelona (22 April - 6 June 1993) and I.V.A.M., Valencia (23 June - 29 August 1993).